AlbertBrand/skippyjs/README.md

     // Unsupported yet.
     export let staticFiles = [];

-    // Optionally override the number of Phantom processes used to run tests.
+    // Override the number of Phantom processes used to run tests.
 Default is 8. export let maxProcesses = 4;

-    // Optionally enable debugging output.
-Turning it on may cause some degraded perf.
-    // Default is false.
-    export let debug = true;

     // Optionally define preprocessors for your src files.
     // See 'Preprocessor setup' for more details. export let preprocessors = {};

+    // Override the temp path for storing processed files and coverage.
+Defaults to
+    // <app root>/node_modules/skippyjs/.tmp
+    export let tmpPath = '.tmp/';

+    // Override the port for the HTTP server that hosts files for Phantom.
+Defaults to 3000. export let httpServerPort = 3001;

+    // Only perform one test run.
+Exists with status code 1 if any test failed.
+Can also be
+    // set with --run-once flag.
+Defaults to false. export let runOnce = true;

-    // Optionally store the JS coverage after related files have been determined.
+    // Store the JS coverage after related files have been determined.
 It causes a
     // slight perf hit as retrieving it from Phantom is slow.
+Can also be set with
+    // --store-coverage flag.
+Default is false.
+    export let storeCoverage = true;

+    // Enable more verbose output.
+Turning it on may cause some degraded perf.
+Can also be
-Default is false. export let storeCoverage = true;
+    // set with --verbose flag.
+Default is false. export let verbose = true;

 ## Example